HAMMAS-SALEEM/ToDoList/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # To-Do List
-> This website GoodBooks provides users a convenient way to keep track of their books or reading lists.
-Users can add and remove books from the list of books they curate on the website.
+> This web application provides users a convenient way to keep track of their daily routine works.
+Users can add and remove tasks from the list of tasks they curate on the website.

 ## Built With